uchicago-econ-io/Vertical-Markets/README.md

 ## 🌟 Why This Repo

-This repository is meant to make replication work in vertical markets more accessible by providing a centralized collection of datasets and code.
+This repository is meant to make replication work in vertical markets and bargaining more accessible by providing a centralized collection of datasets and code.

-It is especially useful for:

-- researchers
-- students working on industrial organization
-- instructors building replication-based coursework

 ---